redox-os/book/src/libraries-apis.md

 ### Rust std crate

-Most **Rust** programs include the [std](https://doc.rust-lang.org/std/) crate, In addition to implementing standard Rust abstractions, this crate provides a safe Rust interface to system functionality in libc, which it invokes via a [FFI](https://doc.rust-lang.org/rust-by-example/std_misc/ffi.html) to libc.
+Most **Rust** programs include the [std](https://doc.rust-lang.org/std/) (libstd) crate, In addition to implementing standard Rust abstractions, this crate provides a safe Rust interface to system functionality in libc, which it invokes via a [FFI](https://doc.rust-lang.org/rust-by-example/std_misc/ffi.html) to libc.

 `std` has mechanisms to enable operating system variants of certain parts of the library, the file [sys/mod.rs](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/mod.rs) selects the appropriate variant to include, programs use the `std::` prefix to call this crate.

-To ensure portability of programs, Redox supports the Rust `std` crate, for Redox, `std::sys` refers to `std::sys::unix`.
+To ensure portability of programs, Redox supports the Rust `std` crate, for Redox, `std::sys` refers to `std::sys::unix`

-Redox-specific code can be found on the [libstd source tree](https://github.com/rust-lang/rust/tree/master/library/std/src/os/redox).
+Redox-specific code can be found on the [std source tree](https://github.com/rust-lang/rust/tree/master/library/std/src/os/redox).

 For most functionality, Redox uses `#[cfg(unix)]` and [sys/unix](https://github.com/rust-lang/rust/tree/master/library/std/src/sys/pal/unix).

-Some Redox-specific functionality is enabled by `#[cfg(target_os = "redox")]`.
+Some Redox-specific functionality is enabled by `#[cfg(target_os = "redox")]`

 ## Compiling for Redox